Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 v++ -p -t hw_emu --config ../../src/zcu102.cfg ./vadd.xclbin --package.out_dir package --package.rootfs ${ROOTFS}/rootfs.ext4 --package.sd_file ${ROOTFS}/Image --package.sd_file xrt.ini --package.sd_file emconfig.json --package.sd_file app.exe --package.sd_file run_app.sh
 ```

-* The only difference with the previous step is that v++ target (-t) option which is changed from sw_emu to hw_emu.
+* The only difference with the previous step is the v++ target (-t) option which is changed from sw_emu to hw_emu.
 All other options remain identical.

 * Building for hardware emulation takes about 5 minutes.
 After the build process completes, you can launch the hardware emulation run by using the launch script generated during the packaging step.